Dispute Resolution & Conduct Procedures

 - Facilitated Conversation with a Residential and Dining Services Staff Member - If a one-on-one conversation does not resolve the conflict, you may contact your Resident Assistant or Resident Director for help.
 This is especially applicable when there are more than two people involved, the problem happens often, or if the Living Learning Agreement is not being fulfilled.

 - Formal Mediation - if the above steps have not resolved your situation the campus Mediation Center can provide trained mediators in a more formal process.
 For mediation to be successful, both parties must agree and be willing to enter into mediation.
 Please contact the Evergreen Mediation Center directly for more assistance.

 - Filing a Grievance - you may file a formal grievance against another student if you both live on campus and the dispute is centered in the Residence Halls.
 Your Resident Assistants and/or Resident Directors can answer questions about this process.
 Residential Grievances are heard by the Assistant Director for Residential Life.

-Students may pursue a complaint by contacting the Campus Grievance Officer and using the options afforded to each Evergreen student in the Student Conduct Code.
-The Campus Grievance Officer may decide to seek a resolution by following the process in the Student Conduct Code or refer the complaint back to Residential and Dining Services.
+Students may pursue a complaint by contacting the Student Conduct Officer and using the options afforded to each Evergreen student in the Student Conduct Code.
+The Student Conduct Officer may decide to seek a resolution by following the process in the Student Conduct Code or refer the complaint back to Residential and Dining Services.
 Complaints involving discrimination, including sexual harassment, may be directly referred to the Civil Rights Officer.